RobertFischer/fun-promises/README.md

 	.then(/* ... */);
 ```

+This lets you take a look at a resolved value without risking changing it.
+This
+is extremely useful for debugging log messages.

 #### `race`

+```typescript
+getRelatedShows().race((someShow) => renderSuggestedShow(someShow));
+```

 Fire off a bunch of promises and return whichever one resolves first.
 (The
 results of any later-resolving promises are discarded.)

-```typescript
-getRelatedShows().race((someShow) => renderSuggestedShow(someShow));
-```

 #### `coalesce`

-Given a bunch of functions that return either values or promises of values,
-execute them sequentially and return the first one what resolves.

 ```typescript
 FunPromise.coalesce([